Afghan refugees in India cast adrift amid coronavirus pandemic | DW | 05.10.2020

 "I was jobless for six months before I found work as a doctor's assistant in Delhi.
 I was an orthopedic doctor in a big hospital back home, but here I must do clerical work for someone else.
 I can't be a real doctor, and for me it is a shame," Zahiry told DW.

-Zahiry says his citizenship status prevents him from getting ahead, as refugees are always asked to provide documentation only available to Indian citizens.
+Zahiry says his citizenship status prevents him from getting ahead, as refugees are always asked to provide documentation that is only available to Indian citizens.

 "When we look for jobs, housing and schooling for our children, Indian authorities ask for papers.
 We have a 'blue card' but it has no meaning."